NxPKG/khulnasoft-docs/content/cloudflare-one/applications/scan-apps/casb-integrations/servicenow.md

 ## Integration permissions

-For the ServiceNow integration to function, Cloudflare CASB requires the following permissions:
+For the ServiceNow integration to function, Khulnasoft CASB requires the following permissions:

 - `Global` application scope